nirui/sshwifty/README.md

 It's usually because your web browser does not support WebCrypt API, or the support has been disabled.

-If you're using Google Chrome, please use HTTPS when connect to Sshwifty.
+If you're using Google Chrome, please connect Sshwifty with HTTPS.
 Chrome will disable WebCrypt and many other APIs when the connection is not safe.

 ## License

 Code of this project is licensed under AGPL, see [LICENSE.md] for detail.

-Third-party components used by this project are licensed under their respective license.
+Third-party components used by this project are licensed under their respective licenses.
 See [DEPENDENCIES.md] for dependencies used by this project.

 [LICENSE.md]: LICENSE.md
 [DEPENDENCIES.md]: DEPENDENCIES.md